-We find that while reunification was viewed by many as a simple "return to local control," it actually entailed creating an entirely new type of school district that gave OPSB less power than it had pre-takeover in some ways and more power in others, especially in school governance.
-New Orleans is now the rare example of a locally elected school board acting as a portfolio manager over an all-charter school system.
+Through interviews with state and local education and community leaders about their experiences before, during, and immediately after reunification and analysis of news reports, school board meetings, and student outcome data, we find that while reunification was viewed by many as a simple "return to local control," it entailed creating an entirely new type of school district.
+After reunification, the local district had less power than it had pre-takeover in some ways and more power in others, especially in school governance.
 The district plays coordinating and compliance roles with respect to school funding, building construction/maintenance, student discipline, transportation, and to some degree special education, but day-to-day management is left in the hands of charter organizations and principals.
-This form of reunification or ending of the state takeover was exactly what the supporters of the state takeover were hoping to achieve.
-The question is, how did they manage to cement the main provisions of the state takeover in place over local objections?
-First, a small group of individuals who orchestrated the state takeover, the reformers, had considerable leverage over the school district throughout the state takeover.
-With state control over nearly all New Orleans schools, as well as the buildings, state leader and reformers controlled the terms of the debate.
-With that power and knowing the schools would eventually return to local control, the reformers shaped the composition of the school board and district staff.
-They also developed an agreement between the RSD and OPSB to help coordinate the system (e.g., a unified funding and discipline policies), which created a new set of rules, norms, and expectations.
-By the time the return to local control went into effect, the easiest path for the district was to operate just as the RSD had done during the state takeover period-it was the path of least resistance.
+This form of reunification or ending of the state takeover was the desired end of the takeover's supporters.

+How did they manage to cement the main provisions of the state takeover in place?
+First, some of the same individuals who led the state takeover - whom we call "the reformers" - had considerable leverage over the school district throughout the state takeover.
+With state control over nearly all New Orleans schools and school buildings, state leaders and reformers controlled the terms of the debate.
+With that power and knowing the schools would eventually return to local control, the reformers shaped the composition of the local school board, which selected the superintendent.
+They also developed an agreement between the RSD and OPSB to help coordinate the system (e.g., unified enrollment and discipline policies), which created a new set of rules, norms, and expectations.
+By the time the return to local control went into effect, the easiest path for the district was to operate just as the RSD had done during the state takeover period.

-Post-reunification, Charter Management Organizations (CMO) and school leaders felt that there is less collaboration between themselves and the district than before reunification while the new, locally-controlled district is trying to determine its role as both centralized support and accountability officer.
+Post-reunification, Charter Management Organizations (CMO) and school leaders said that there is less collaboration between themselves and the district than before reunification while the new, locally-controlled district is trying to determine its role as both centralized support and accountability officer.
 Tensions persist in the community as well, as some community activists hoped the return to local control would bring back more traditional, community-based schools.

 Prior research suggests that this state takeover, unlike most others (Schueler & Bleiberg, 2021), was quite effective in improving student outcomes (Harris & Larsen, Forthcoming).
 Did those gains continue?
 Across all outcomes, it appears that New Orleans hit a plateau around 2013, roughly eight years after the state takeover and five years before the return to local control.
 Since the improvement stopped well before the return to local control, it could not have been caused by it.
-However, in the one post-return year (2019) that we can study, there is evidence of some backsliding on test scores while college attendance continued to improve.
-These overall stagnant outcomes align with the idea that the local district continued to operate in a very similar fashion after the return to local control.
+However, in the one post-return year (2019) that we can study, there is evidence of some backsliding on test scores while college enrollment continued to improve.
+These overall stable outcomes align with the idea that the local district continued operating in a very similar fashion after the return to local control.

-These findings have implications for the future of schooling in New Orleans and other places adopting these types of reforms.
-While the reformers were largely successful in putting their preferred system in place and improving student outcomes, the process and substance of the reforms, and many other non-educational aspects of the post-Katrina response, have contributed to political, racial, and societal divisions that continue to hinder local trust and reunification efforts in the years to come.
-This paper offers insights into the factors leaders need to consider during and after state takeover to support the transition to an empowered local district.
+These findings have implications for the future of schooling in New Orleans and other jurisdictions adopting these types of reforms.
+While the reformers were largely successful in putting their preferred system in place and improving student outcomes, the process and substance of the reforms, and many other non-educational aspects of the post-Katrina response, have contributed to political, racial, and societal divisions that continue to hinder local trust and school improvement efforts.
+This study offers insights into the factors leaders need to consider during and after state takeover to support the transition to an empowered local district.